roylanceMichael/yaorm/readme.md

 ## Why was this made?

-I didn't find any good ORMs based on protobufs, so I built one that I use myself.
+I did not find any good ORMs based on protobufs, so I built one that I use myself.

 ***